IrinaMax/Demos/spatial-data-viz-with-r/ReadMe.md

 lnd <- readOGR(dsn = "data", layer = "london_sport")
 ```

+    OGR data source with driver: ESRI Shapefile
+    Source: "data", layer: "london_sport"
+    with 33 features
+    It has 4 fields

 The attribute data associated with `lnd` contains information about sport participation and 2001 population.
 The objective in this section is to merge it with a related source of crime data.

 ``` r